Robertinoos13/Python/All projects/Text Analysing/README.md

 ---
 ## 🤔 How To Input a **Very Long Text Corectly?**
 In this folder, you have a file called "input_long_texts_here.txt". **Enter your text here and at the first INPUT from the script enter the number 2** (in the VSCode terminal, if you enter a very long text with copy-paste, you will get an error).
+Be sure that folder is opened in your IDE.

+---
+## ATTENTION ❗

+In some situations, **the script output is ONLY APPROXIMATE, it is not always a perfect analysis.**

 ---

 ### 💡 Extra Tip
 If you ever need to install libraries in the future:
 1. Press `Win + R`, type `cmd`, and press Enter